CS6550/8803: Continuous Algorithms: Optimization and Sampling

 - Discretization

-Prerequisite: basic knowledge of algorithms, probability, linear algebra.
+Prerequisite: CS6515 (graduate algorithms) or equivalent, basic knowledge of probability and linear algebra.

 Textbook (draft, with Yin Tat Lee)